PersianiOSDevelopers/CoffeeApp/README.md

 The main architecture of the project is MVVM-Coordinator but in every project and context I would think what is the best solution, I try to use repositories, DI and create abstractions to achieve better testability and more clean and scaleable code

 ## Unit-Tests
 As you can see I tried to write unit tests for different components but unfortunately test coverage is not high.
-I try to show my testing skills in different components

 ## third-party libraries
 I just used Simplecheckbox for drawing checkbox and I installed it with SPM